facebookarchive/flux/examples/flux-todomvc/README.md

   break;
 ```

-The arguments for `waitFor()` are an array of dipatcher registry indexes, which we refer to here as each store's dispatchToken.
+The arguments for `waitFor()` are an array of dispatcher registry indexes, which we refer to here as each store's dispatchToken.
 When waitFor() is encountered in a callback, it tells the Dispatcher to invoke the callbacks for the required stores.
 After these callbacks complete, the original callback can continue to execute.
 Thus the store that is invoking `waitFor()` can depend on the state of another store to inform how it should update its own state.

 A problem arises if we create circular dependencies.
 If Store A waits for Store B, and B waits for A, then we could wind up in an endless loop.
 The Dispatcher will flag these circular dependencies with console errors.